lumpyspaceprincess/100-days-of-code/README.md

 ### **Day 006**

 Since this project is based on Reeborg's World maze puzzle, it would be nice to be able to implement the actual puzzle itself in code as well as the solution.

+### **Day 032**

+Gmail's security has been updated, so I haven't been able to check if this actually works.
+Need to sort out security settings to test.